ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 The writable attribute controls wether we can change the value of the property from the initial value.

-For demonstrating this behaviour we are going to use the JavaScript [strict mode](https://dev.to/ashubhadoria7/hey-alice-what-s-the-big-deal-about-the-javascript-s-strict-mode-24bb), and we are going to use `Object.defineProperty()` whicj defines a new property directly on an object, or modifies an existing property on an object, and returns the object.
+For demonstrating this behaviour we are going to use the JavaScript [strict mode](https://dev.to/ashubhadoria7/hey-alice-what-s-the-big-deal-about-the-javascript-s-strict-mode-24bb), and we are going to use `Object.defineProperty()` which defines a new property directly on an object, or modifies an existing property on an object, and returns the object.

 Consider our object `beer`